Oxygène 3

 Oxygène 3 is the nineteenth studio album by the French electronic musician and composer Jean-Michel Jarre.
 Announced via a post on Jarre's Instagram account, the album was released on 2 December 2016, on the 40th anniversary of the original Oxygène album.

 Background

-In 1997, another sequel Oxygène 7-13 was released in the 20th anniversary to the 1976 album Oxygène.
+In 1997, another sequel Oxygène 7-13 was released on the 20th anniversary to the 1976 album Oxygène.
 During the recording of his 2015 album Electronica 1: The Time Machine, Jarre composed a piece of music (later titled "Oxygene 19") that "made me think about what Oxygene could be if I was composing it today."
-In a interview with Billboard he stated: "What made the first Oxygene so different at the time, is probably the minimalist aspect, and the fact that there are almost no drums, and I wanted to keep this approach, creating the groove mainly with the sequences and the structure of the melodies only".
+In an interview with Billboard he stated: "What made the first Oxygene so different at the time, is probably the minimalist aspect, and the fact that there are almost no drums, and I wanted to keep this approach, creating the groove mainly with the sequences and the structure of the melodies only".